-A complete guide to purchase order structure: required fields, optional fields, common mistakes, an annotated example PO, and the modern automation that makes most of the manual work redundant.A purchase order (PO) is a binding document a buyer sends to a supplier to authorize a specific purchase at specific terms.
-When the supplier accepts it — explicitly or by performance — it becomes a contract.
-Done well, the PO is the single source of truth for the order: what was bought, at what price, on what terms, and when it's expected.
-Done badly, it's the start of a six-week email thread.
+A purchase order (PO) is a commercial document a buyer sends to a supplier to authorize a specific purchase at specific terms.
+Depending on the terms, supplier response, and applicable law, an accepted PO can become part of the contract record.
+Done well, the PO is the shared source of truth for the order: what was bought, at what price, on what terms, and when it is expected.
+Done badly, it is the start of a long email thread.

 This guide covers the structure of a modern PO, the fields that matter, the fields that don't, an annotated example, and the automation that makes most of the manual work redundant.

-The eight required fields
+The eight core fields

 | Field | Why it matters |